MediaRon/social-menu-icons/readme.md

-# Social Media Menu for WordPress
+# Social Menu Icons for WordPress

 Social icons for WordPress

 ## Description

-Social Media Menu allows you to use the built-in WordPress menu system to create social menus.
+Social Menu Icons allows you to use the built-in WordPress menu system to create social menus.

 This plugin uses <a href="https://github.com/Automattic/social-logos">Social Logos</a> by <a href="https://github.com/Automattic">Automattic</a>.